 - Inequalities in wealth

 - Transnational migration and the impact on social inequalities

 - Employment and old age protection

 - New and old life course risks and corresponding social policies

 - Life course-related norms and concepts inherent in social policies

-The Department consists of four working groups and one independent junior research team:
+The Department consists of three working groups and one independent junior research team: